AbdulqadeerTHD/Smart-Multi-Agent-Traffic-Management-System-in-AnyLogic/README.md

 # Smart Multi-Agent Traffic Management System

+> **Development Branch (dev)**: This is the development branch where you can always make changes and contribute to the project.
+All active development happens here.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for workflow guidelines.

 A professional AnyLogic simulation model demonstrating intelligent multi-agent systems (MAS) for urban traffic management.
 This project implements autonomous traffic agents, adaptive traffic light control, and reinforcement learning-based optimization.

 ## Table of Contents